Programme

 Frederiksberg Fonden

-Bright Collaborations // Lysende Samarbejder
+Luminous Collaborations // Lysende Samarbejder

-Bright Collaborations is Copenhagen Light Festival’s way of acknowledging and including strong light installations that were not created specifically for the festival.
+Luminous Collaborations is Copenhagen Light Festival’s way of acknowledging and including strong light installations that were not created specifically for the festival.

 For participating partners, we have a budget to edit and present the videos, photos, and texts we receive on the festival’s website, map, and app — making the installations visible to the interested audience, which reached 400,000 visitors last year.